Soumya-Ranjan2022/used-car-price-prediction-mlr/README.md

 A machine learning project to forecast used car prices using Multiple Linear Regression (MLR).

-📌 Project Overview
+## Project Overview

-This project applies Multiple Linear Regression (MLR) to predict the prices of used cars based on various features such as age, mileage (KM), fuel type, horsepower (HP), engine capacity (CC), transmission type, number of doors, weight, and quarterly tax.
+This project applies Multiple Linear Regression (MLR) to predict the Prices of used cars based on various features such as Age, Total Kilometers driven (KM), Fuel type, Horsepower (HP), Engine capacity (CC), Transmission type (Automatic), Number of doors, Number of Cylinders, Number of Gears, and Weight of the car.

 The goal is to analyze factors influencing car prices and build a regression model that can forecast prices effectively.

-⚙️ Workflow
+## Workflow

 Data Preprocessing

 Handle missing values

 Encode categorical variables

-Normalize/scale numerical features

 Exploratory Data Analysis (EDA)